-Core values: which values are to guide us?
+Core values: which values guide us?

-By "core values" we refer to a system of guiding principles that direct the organization's team in making ethical choices and taking actions.
-They are a declaration along the lines of "this is how we do things here; this is what matters here".
+Core values refer to a system of guiding principles that direct the organization's team in making ethical choices and taking action.
+They declare: "This is how we do things; this is what matters here".